13 Types of Welding Defects, Their Causes and Remedies

-Welding defects are irregularities or unwanted occurrences on a weld joint due to incorrect welding patterns or wrong welding processes. defects may occur in welding either inside or outside of the weld metal.
-These defects are of different types which brought about the study so that it can be prevented.
+Welding defects are irregularities or unwanted occurrences on a weld joint due to incorrect welding patterns or wrong welding processes.
+Defects can arise during the welding process, either inside or outside the weld metal.
+The study aimed to prevent various types of defects.

-Different types of welding defects are classified into two categories: internal and external welding defects.
-It is expected for a welding inspection to be carried out after the operation.
-Well, in this reading, we’ll explore what welding defects is, its causes types, and and remedies.
+We classify different types of welding defects into two categories: internal and external welding defects.
+After the operation, we expect to carry out a welding inspection.
+Well, in this reading, we’ll explore what welding defects are, their causes, types, and remedies.

 Let’s Get Started!